Botanical Name: Marrubium vulgare.

 More demanding applications require higher concentrations and should be then used less frequently.

-For all commercial products containing white horehound the manufacturer’s instructions should be followed.
+For all commercial products containing white horehound, the manufacturer’s instructions should be followed.

 Potential Side Effects of White Horehound

-Studies suggest that usage of white horehound over an extended period of time may lead to high blood pressure.
+Studies suggest that the usage of white horehound over an extended period of time may lead to high blood pressure.
 This plant should only be taken as needed and not on a regular basis.

 In large doses, the herb may cause irregular heartbeat so people with heart problems should consult a professional health care provider prior to use.